How can someone so tiny need so much stuff..?

 There are also indications that SIDS is increased by babies sleeping on toxic mattresses, so it is definitely worth buying a new one.

-As your baby can either fall under them or sooner than you know pull a light weight, fluffy blanket over his face, this type of bedding is potentially dangerous for your baby.
+…your baby can either fall under them or, sooner than you know, pull a lightweight, fluffy blanket over his or her face.
+Therefore, this type of bedding is potentially dangerous for your baby.
 (SIDS again).

-You'll also need to buy a few sheets - make sure they are made of cotton, preferably from organic cotton to minimize the amount of toxic substances close to your baby.
+You’ll also need to buy a few sheets – make sure they are made of cotton, preferably from organic cotton to minimize the amounts of toxic substances close to your baby.

-If you don't want to buy a bath tub, you can either use a big bath tub or the sink to bath your baby.
+If you don’t want to buy a bathtub, you can either use a big bathtub or the sink to bathe your baby.

-But, the main thing to think about is to buy one that you can position so that your baby is lying flat on his back.
+But, the main thing to think about is to buy one that you can position so that your baby is lying flat on his/her back.